slinsdall/HTML-and-CSS-Projects/README.md

 Portfolio website-

 This is a website of my portfolio with links, images and videos.
 It was styled using CSS.
+Here is the link: https://slinsdall.github.io/

 HTML Spacing Challenge-